undo76/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![image6]

 We see that we need to center and crop these images in order to be used by our NN.
 This step is done manually.
+These are the challenges that the classifier will have to face:

+1. Low resolution of the sign.
+Dirt.
+2. This one has almost perfect conditions.
+It shouldn't be problematic.
+3. Background elements.
+Bad lighting conditions.
+4. The sign is not completely vertical.
+There is also a sticker on it.
+5. Not completely vertical.
+There is a shadow that could be problematic.

 ![image7]

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.